jexuswebserver/jexus_docs/manager/tutorials/binding-diagnostics.rst

 Background
 ----------
 IIS sites use bindings to determine what kind of incoming HTTP requests they would handle.
 However, it is usually not intuitive to know what kind of requests go to which binding, without learning HTTP protocol itself and how web browser/IIS work together.

 The Built-in Binding Diagnostics
 ----------------------------------------------
-For web sites opened in Jexus Manager, there is now a Diagnostics button showing in the Bindings dialog,
+For web sites opened in Jexus Manager, there is now a Binding Diagnostics menu item showing in the Actions panel under Troubleshooting section,

 .. image:: _static/bindings.png

-Click this button and the Diagnostics dialog shows.
+Click this menu item and the Binding Diagnostics dialog shows.
 A report is generated when "Generate Report" button is clicked.

 .. image:: _static/binding_diag.png